Fiserv/banking-hub/docs/getting-started/know-our-standard-api-structure.md

 ### Response Message

 Upon a successful API request, a response payload is received.
 The response payload contains the status and the returned details of the requested API in key-value pairs.
-The default response format is JSON (JavaScript Object Notation).
+The default response format is JSON.

-**Response Payload:**
+**Response Payload**

-Following example shows the sample response payload for **Get Account Hold** API request.
+The following example shows the sample response payload for **Get Account Hold** API request.

 ```
 {